Callbacks

 Before you begin

-- Contact your J.P.
-Morgan Representative to initiate an implementation request when you are ready to start using the J.P.
-Morgan Treasury Services API.
+- Contact your representative to initiate an implementation request when you are ready to start using the Treasury Services API.

-- Complete the implementation process to receive the certificate necessary to set up a new callback.
+- Complete the implementation process to receive the required certificate to set up a new callback.
 For more information, see Getting Started.

 How callbacks work